trinsic-id/dotnet-bbs-signatures/README.md

 # Building the project

 To build the project, you must run `msbuild` or use an IDE that uses it, like Visual Studio or Visual Studio for Mac.
-The main project uses `MSBuild.Extras` package to produce Xamarin specific packages, for this reason, you cannot use `dotnet build`.
+The main project uses `MSBuild.Extras` package to produce Xamarin specific packages, for this reason, you cannot use `dotnet build`, unless you specify the target framework `dotnet build -f netstandard2.1 ./src/BbsSignatures/`

     msbuild /p:Configuration=Release src/